miloman23/ReactJS-ElectronJS-ExpressJS-App/README.md

 ### `npm install`

-### `In api/routes/weather.js file line 3 set const API_KEY = with your API Key from watherapi.com`
+### `In api/routes/weather.js file line 3 set const API_KEY = with your API Key from weatherapi.com`

 ### `npm start`

 To Test use npm start in the api folder.
 Open [http://localhost:7744](http://localhost:7744) to view it in your browser To make sure API is Running.
-You will have to kill process ID for port 7744 on your system in order to run later from the project root
+You will have to kill process ID for port 7744 on your system in order to run later from the project root. you can run `concurrently --kill-others`

 ### `cd ..`